cprice-ping/Profile-PF-Base/README.md

 ### PingID - Special Considerations
 The PingID adapter uses the secrets from your PingID tenant to create the proper calls to the service.
-As such, storing those values in a public location, such as GitHub, sound be considered **risky**.
+As such, storing those values in a public location, such as GitHub, should be considered **risky**.

-For this Profile, you can place the `base64` encoded text from a `pingid.properties` file that will be placed into the PingID Adapter settings
+For this Profile, you can place the text from a `pingid.properties` file into `postman_vars.json`.
+The API calls will base64 encode and inject into the PingID Adapter and HTML Form (for Self-Service Password Reset)

 ### Authentication Policy
 Extended Property Selector